 ‘Green Lane Primary School sport is going from strength to strength.
 The increasing involvement in competitions will only serve to develop the pupils as a whole which is what we are all about at Green Lane.
 The outside coaches have helped to develop in - house P.E. lessons which is the only way to grow the potential of our pupils.

-I am very excited for the prospects of our school over the next couple of years.’
+I am very excited for the prospects of our school in the future.’